jeremytammik/tbc/a/1918_avf_design_option.md

 - Project-Sweeper &ndash; a collection of tools that allow a user to quickly and accurately remove the following clutter from Revit projects: line styles line patterns text styles fill region types and fill patterns.
 Except for text styles, these items are not checked by Revit's "Purge Unused" command.
 Project Sweeper goes beyond just checking for unused styles and patterns.
 It also allows a user to convert from one style\pattern to another, delete all the elements using a style\pattern and to preview all the views\elements using a style\pattern before removing it.
 - ReVVed &ndash; an extension of commands for use within Autodesk® Revit

-Many thanks to [pkh Lineworks](http://www.pkhlineworks.ca) and [kfpopeye](https://github.com/kfpopeye) for sharing this work!
+Many thanks to [pkh Lineworks](http://www.pkhlineworks.ca) and [Kfpopeye](https://github.com/kfpopeye) for sharing this work!

 ####<a name="3"></a> AVF Result Clean-Up before Design Option Switch

-Zhu Liyi raises a serious issue highlighting the urgent need to clean up AVF results before a design option switch in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to search all AVF analysis result and remove them](https://forums.autodesk.com/t5/revit-api-forum/how-to-search-all-avf-analysis-result-and-remove-them/td-p/10437422), prompting a development ticket *REVIT-182024 &ndash; `SpatialFieldManager` within design option duplicated crashes* to improve the behaviour in future.
+Zhu Liyi raises a serious issue highlighting the urgent need to clean up AVF results before a design option switch in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to search all AVF analysis result and remove them](https://forums.autodesk.com/t5/revit-api-forum/how-to-search-all-avf-analysis-result-and-remove-them/td-p/10437422), prompting a development ticket *REVIT-182024 &ndash; `SpatialFieldManager` within design option duplicated crashes* to improve this behaviour in future.

 Happily, a simple workaround is perfectly feasible.